 - Use relevant hashtags

-- Include 1-3 branded hashtags, 1-5 location-based ones (if your business is location-based), a few generic ones that relate to your industry, and make the rest specific to your post
+- Include 1-3 branded hashtags, 1-5 location-based ones (if your business is location-based), and a few generic ones that relate to your industry, and make the rest specific to your post

 - Engage with hashtags you are using